TheCoreblank/chatApp/README.md

 - People not on the name list are totally there communicating.
 It's broken.
 - It's broken.
 - everything is broken
-- Spamming is extreeeemely easy
+- Spamming is extremely easy
+- Messages don't wrap to the next line
 - When you have a big ping, you don't see the first "what is your name" message
 - Everything is broken
 - When doing PM's, kicks, bans, etc it gets the name from all the characters past a certain point... including spaces.